kamailio/kamailio-wiki/docs/cookbooks/5.7.x/core.md

 The sub-route blocks allow to make the configuration file modular, simplifying the logic and helping to avoid duplication of actions.

+If no `return` is at the end of the routing block, the return code is the value of the last executed action, therefore it is highly recommended to return an explicit value (e.g., `return(1)`) to avoid unexpected config execution.

 ### branch_route